Mobile Viewport Checker

 About the Mobile Viewport Checker

-The viewport meta tag is one of the most important elements for mobile SEO.
-Since Google switched to mobile-first indexing, how your page renders on mobile directly affects your rankings.
-A missing or misconfigured viewport tag is a guaranteed mobile usability failure.
+The viewport meta tag is important for mobile usability.
+Since Google uses mobile-first indexing, the mobile version of your page matters for search performance.
+A missing or misconfigured viewport tag can create mobile usability problems.

 The Standard Viewport Tag